leaf-ai/studio-go-runner/docs/aws_k8s.md

 export AWS_CLUSTER_NAME=test-$USER.platform.cluster.k8s.local

-kops create cluster --name $AWS_CLUSTER_NAME --zones $AWS_AVAILABILITY_ZONES --node-count 1 --node-size p2.xlarge --ssh-public-key --image kope.io/k8s-1.10-debian-stretch-amd64-hvm-ebs-2018-05-27 --kubernetes-version 1.10.6
+kops create cluster --name $AWS_CLUSTER_NAME --zones $AWS_AVAILABILITY_ZONES --node-count 1 --node-size p2.xlarge --image=kope.io/k8s-1.10-debian-stretch-amd64-hvm-ebs-2018-05-27 --kubernetes-version 1.10.13
 </b></code></pre>

 You can modify the AWS machine types, recommended during developer testing using options such as '--master-size=m4.large --node-size=m4.large'.

+The image name used will vary depending upon the Kubernetes version being used.
+The kops web page found at, https://github.com/kubernetes/kops/blob/master/docs/images.md, had more information about the available images.
+The Ubuntu cloud finder web page, https://cloud-images.ubuntu.com/locator/, can be used for Ubuntu images and has information on a per region bassis for the available images.

 You should now follow instructions related to enabling GPU integration from AWS into Kubernetes as described at https://github.com/dcwangmit01/kops/tree/gpu-device-plugins-3/hooks/nvidia-device-plugin.
 In summary the commands to do this are as follows: